 Unrated.

 I’d give Chizu a fairly high rating, probably in the high 3s or low 4s, but even the Maquette is going for too much money these days.
 It’s 2022 at time of writing, and things remain a bit topsy turvy, economically speaking, for me to recommend anything as frivolous as a photobook.
 Suffice to say that if you can afford one and have the interest, you should hunt down a copy.
 (They’re becoming a bit scarce, I think.)
-Otherwise, my video of it is above, and there are others, and maybe we’ll see another reprint one day, or an Errata Editions version or something.
+Otherwise, maybe we’ll see another reprint one day, or an Errata Editions version or something.

 One can hope.